 Offer Online Training

+Many adult students are busy working and taking care of their young families.
+It’s incredibly difficult for them to fulfill all of their work/family responsibilities and still get to the community college X times per week for classes.
 If you’re a busy adult student, you need a program that fits into your schedule.
 Online training allows you to study when and where is convenient for YOU.

 Of course, it doesn’t really matter how convenient a program is if you can’t afford it.
 I’ve seen some dental assistant programs offered at universities that cost tens of thousands of dollars.
 Can you afford that?
 Not many people can.
 Certainly not when you have a family and other financial responsibilities.